spacemeshos/docs/docs/experimental/node-split.md

 ## Running the Node Split

 There are two distinct configuration/setup methods possible:
-1. Using locally running node and smeshing service
+1. Using a locally running node and smeshing service
-2. Using remote running node and local smeshing service
+2. Using a remote running node and local smeshing service

 Wherever the `node` is mentioned, it means the node service.
 It's basically a normal go-spacemesh node with proper version and API exposed.

 #### Smeshing service

-For convenience, we're hosting example config smeshing service:
+For convenience, we're hosting an example config smeshing service:
 * Mainnet compatible config for smeshing service: https://configs.spacemesh.network/config.mainnet-smeshing-service.json

-As you see config for smeshing-service is stipped down node config.
+As you can see, the config for smeshing-service is a stripped-down node config.
 The essential part is the `api` section.
-As for now, any valid node config is valid smeshing-service config IF the `api` section is altered to match the config shared above.
+As of now, any valid node config is a valid smeshing-service config IF the `api` section is altered to match the config shared above.

 #### Node service

 Please note that we're NOT providing example configs for node-service for mainnet as all that's needed is to enable one additional API endpoint.

 Node-service is just a full Spacemesh node with two exposed APIs.
 As mentioned above, smeshing-service needs to connect to the node-service API endpoint and v2 API endpoint.
-Therefore the matching configuration is `--node-service-listener`.
+Therefore, the matching configuration is `--node-service-listener`.
 We highly recommend setting up the `json-rpc-listener` as well, as then this node can be used as a source in proxy in smeshing-service.

 #### Other than mainnet configs

-We're also sharing non mainnet configs.
+We're also sharing non-mainnet configs.

 * Devnet3 compatible for node service: https://configs.spacemesh.network/config.devnet3-node-service.json
 * Devnet3 compatible for smeshing service: https://configs.spacemesh.network/config.devnet3-smeshing-service.json

+This network is currently live and it's having epoch duration of 2h.

 ### Versions compatibility